Blakesands/CH32V003_SF_SOLAR_LIGHT/README.md

   The timer automatically turns off the light after a set duration.

-    1. Short press to set desired brightness level.
-Then Hold button for approximately 1 second until the Timer Indicator LED begins blinking.
+    1. Short press the Button to set desired brightness level.
+Then Hold the Button for approximately 1 second until the Timer Indicator LED begins blinking.

     2. Release button after the desired number of blinks:
     ◦  1 Blink: 1 Hour